kean/articles/2021-03-24-concurrency.markdown

 There is also a flaw in synchronizing on main.
 If your subsystems assume they are only called from a single queue, they are not thread-safe.
 If you accidentally call any of them from the background, you can _introduce subtle bugs_ which are harder to find than simple UI updates from the background, unless you fill your code with assertions.
 And if your app becomes big enough that it can no longer afford to operate strickly on the main queue, you are going to be up to major rethinking of your components (been there).

 If you need thread-safety and mutable state, the actor model is probably your best bet.
+From the two [concurrency models](https://web.mit.edu/6.005/www/fa14/classes/17-concurrency/): shared memory and messages passing, I find the latter to be more appealing.

 ## Tasks